 - Nausea or vomiting

 One reason why people may confuse these terms for one another is because they can be related.
-According to the American Heart Association, a heart attack can send a person into cardiac arrest, either at the time of the heart attack, during recovery or even in the future.
+According to the American Heart Association, a heart attack can send a person into cardiac arrest, either at the time of the heart attack, during recovery or even at a future time.
 Other conditions can also cause cardiac arrest, such as heart failure and cardiomyopathy (which is when the heart muscle is thinned and weakened or abnormally thickened).
-Other conditions may cause cardiac arrest, such as drug overdoses, trauma, drowning, suffocation or electrocution.
+Other conditions may cause cardiac arrest such as drug overdoses, trauma, drowning, suffocation or electrocution.

 Although a heart attack and cardiac arrest are different, the lifesaving action steps you should take are the same – call 9-1-1 and perform CPR if the person becomes unconscious, is not breathing or has no pulse.
 These steps could help save that person’s life.

 Immediate CPR, or hands-only CPR, can double or even triple chances of survival after cardiac arrest.
 Anyone, even some children, can successfully perform hands-only CPR.

 Here’s a brief overview on the steps: